Want a better Metra?

 Chicago is the heart of Illinois’ rail network, and Metra’s commuter rail service forms the critical veins and arteries.
-The agency has done a great job of providing a high-quality service despite a lack of investment from Springfield.
+Building a statewide network of fast, frequent and reliable trains starts with improving Metra.

-Today, though, Metra is primarily about moving workers from Chicago’s bedroom communities to downtown at rush hour.
-It can be much more.
+Today, Metra is focused on moving workers from Chicago’s bedroom communities to downtown at rush hour.
+It could do that better, but also be so much more.

-Metra should be a reliable option for people going to all parts of the region, for all kinds of reasons, at all times.
-It needs to offer faster and more frequent service, meaning trains that run every 15 minutes on some routes, so that commuter rail is as convenient as rapid transit.
+Metra should be a reliable option for people going all around the Chicago region, for all kinds of reasons, at all times.
+It could offer faster and more frequent service—trains as often as every 15 minutes on some routes—to make it a truly convenient and easy way to get around.

-A “flyover” would eliminate the bottleneck and allow trains to travel faster as they approach A-2.
+A “flyover” would eliminate the bottleneck and allow trains to travel faster and pass the junction without stopping.
 That solution would be a big plus for commuters, since the flyover would allow Metra to expand service and reduce delays.

-But the impact would go well beyond Metra.
-A flyover will also create better options on Amtrak, which is planning more trains from Chicago to Milwaukee.
+But the benefits would go well beyond Metra.
+A flyover would also create better options on Amtrak, which is planning more trains from Chicago to Milwaukee.
 And it will clear a path for express service to O’Hare, along with high-speed trains that improve access to destinations all over the region.

 The 75th Street CIP is a major, much-needed improvement to one of the most congested railroad intersections in the nation.
 Delays at this junction impact freight and passenger trains nationwide.